YuanGongND/ast/README.md

  - Contact

  ## Introduction
-  This repository contains the official implementation (in PyTorch) of **Audio Spectrogram Transformer (AST)** proposed in the Interspeech 2021 paper [AST: Audio Spectrogram Transformer](https://arxiv.org/abs/2104.01778) (Yuan Gong, Yu-An Chung, James Glass).
+  This repository contains the official implementation (in PyTorch) of the **Audio Spectrogram Transformer (AST)** proposed in the Interspeech 2021 paper [AST: Audio Spectrogram Transformer](https://arxiv.org/abs/2104.01778) (Yuan Gong, Yu-An Chung, James Glass).

 AST is the first **convolution-free, purely** attention-based model for audio classification which supports variable length input and can be applied to various tasks.
 We evaluate AST on various audio classification benchmarks, where it achieves new state-of-the-art results of 0.485 mAP on AudioSet, 95.6% accuracy on ESC-50, and 98.1% accuracy on Speech Commands V2.
 For details, please refer to the paper and the [ISCA SIGML talk](https://www.youtube.com/watch?v=CSRDbqGY0Vw).

 Please have a try!
-AST can be used with a few lines of code, and we also provide recipes to reproduce the SOTA results on AudioSet, ESC-50, and Speechcommands by almost one click.
+AST can be used with a few lines of code, and we also provide recipes to reproduce the SOTA results on AudioSet, ESC-50, and Speechcommands with almost one click.

 ## Citing
 Please cite our paper(s) if you find this repository useful.
-The first paper proposes the Audio Spectrogram Transformer while the second paper decribes the training pipeline that we applied on AST to achieve the new state-of-the-art on AudioSet.
+The first paper proposes the Audio Spectrogram Transformer while the second paper describes the training pipeline that we applied on AST to achieve the new state-of-the-art on AudioSet.
 ```
 @article{gong2021ast,
  title={Ast: Audio spectrogram transformer},